 All students with a minor in EDIJ take the Gateway course (EDIJ 241 CBL Seminar in Urban Education) and the Capstone course (EDIJ 401 Education, Inquiry and Justice Capstone).
 Students select 1 course from each of the remaining 4 categories.

-Juniors will complete EDIJ 241 in fall 2020 and a 1-credit course along with 20 hours of community-based learning in a local school in fall 2021 or spring 2022.
+Juniors who completed EDIJ 241 in Fall 2020 also will complete UNXD 130 (a 1-credit course) along with 30 hours of community-based learning in a local school in Fall 2021 or Spring 2022.
 Juniors can decide which semester they choose to complete this 1-credit course and in-school service.
-Completing the 1-credit course and 20 hours of community-based learning in a local school in addition to the revised EDIJ 241 will satisfy the Gateway Course requirement for EDIJ for the Class of 2022.
+Completing the 1-credit course and 30 hours of community-based learning in a local school in addition to the revised EDIJ 241 will satisfy the Gateway Course requirement for EDIJ for the Class of 2022.

 EDIJ Course Categories and Descriptions

-The courses listed under each section below represent the current courses available for that section for the upcoming Fall 2020 semester.
+The courses listed under each section below represent the current courses available for that section for the upcoming Spring 2022 semester.

 These courses examine education as a means for achieving justice and social transformation.
 Courses in this category may contextualize social issues that cut across disciplines and explore the role of education through the arts, policy, public health, mental health, psychology, etc.